dantleech/blog/content/posts/2026/05-16-day-18/index.md

 I was four nights that I was in Verona.
-I had arrived two days early and had one entire day free in which I did little other than rehearse my conference talk and wonder about the city before my piers started to arrive in the evening and we congregated, started drinking and went to the San Zeno plaza and drank some more before not eating very much and returning to the hotel and continued to drink.
-It's possible that I drank more than I should've as the next day was the conference and, although I did get up at 7:30am and do a 5k run, I had a terrible hangover and spent the rest of the morning being sick, missing the conference talks and only recovering my the lining of my stomoch at around 2PM.
+I had arrived two days early and had one entire day free in which I did little other than rehearse my conference talk and wander about the city before my peers started to arrive in the evening and we congregated, started drinking and went to the San Zeno plaza and drank some more before not eating very much and returning to the hotel and continued to drink.
+It's possible that I drank more than I should've.

+The next day was the conference and, although I did get up at 7:30am and do a 5k run, I had a terrible hangover and spent the rest of the morning being sick, missing the conference talks and only recovering the lining of my stomach at around 2PM.
 Fortunately (and not coincidentally) my talk was not on this day but the subsequent one.
 I attended the speakers dinner and had only a single drink and a large pizza and spent the evening in good company before returning to the hotel.